saladeehehe/GC-Sustainability-Updates/backend/README.md

   - *To change the search, modify the `search_query` variable in `newsScraper.py`*
 - requirements.txt (for installing of dependencies)

+## Configuration Files

+Each scraper script has an associated `config_{scraper}.json` file.
+These configuration files store the HTML selectors used to identify elements on each site.
+If the website's structure changes, you can easily update the selectors in the configuration file rather than searching through the .py scraper scripts to make adjustments.

 ## Requirements
 Make sure to install the required dependencies listed in `requirements.txt` before running the scripts
 ```sh